SinglaSanidhya/Reports-using-PowerBI-/README.md

-# Power-BI-Projects
+# Report using Power-BI
-This repository contains files/codes for my Data Visualization projects and reports created using Power BI.
+This repository contains file for my Data Visualization project and reports created using Power BI.

 ### Files
-Each folder contains the dataset(in xlsx or csv format), the dashboard (in pbix), and the dashboard converted into pdf format.
+It contains the dataset(in xlsx or csv format), the dashboard (in pbix), and the dashboard converted into pdf format.